alexsaunderswps/User-Guides/web_portal_user_management_guide.md

 - Contact WPS if Log In continues to fail

 **New user is unable to log in to Wildxr.org:**
-- New users need to have an initial password set by an exisiting user via the **"Update Password"** - see Step 5
+- New users need to have an initial password set by an existing user via the **"Update Password"** - see Step 5
 - Double check the credentials provided to the new user
 - Ensure that the new user appears on the User page for your organization